 We also provide a STOMP Client Library example in Python, to illustrate how to follow a Twin's Feed.

 In gRPC (Google Remote Procedure Call), a Client application can directly call a method on a Server application on a different machine as if it were a local object, making the creation of distributed applications and services easier. gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types. gRPC Clients and Servers can run and talk to each other in a variety of environments and can be written in any of gRPC’s supported languages.

-However, if your preferred programming language is not among the gRPC Client libraries that we provide and you are not very familiar with gRPC, you may find the IOTICS API quicker and more intuitive to use.
+However, if your preferred programming language is not among the gRPC Client Libraries that we provide and you are not very familiar with gRPC, you may find the REST quicker and more intuitive to use.